ChnMig/go-template/README.md

 **http-server**

-suitable for use as a http-api server
+Suitable for use as a http-api server